geethika1207/RepoInsight-Backend/README.md

 ## An AI Repository Intelligence System for Automated Codebase Analysis

-> A retrieval-augmented AI platform that reads any public GitHub repository and generates a structured intelligence report — covering purpose, architecture, database design, security, production readiness, documentation, and contribution opportunities — without a developer having to read the entire codebase.
+> **Why I'm building this:** Onboarding onto a new codebase takes hours of manual tracing.
+I am building RepoInsight as an active project to automate this process.
+It takes any public GitHub repository and generates a structured intelligence report covering architecture, security, database design, and contribution zones, without a developer having to read every file from scratch.

 RepoInsight is an AI-powered repository analysis platform designed to bridge the gap between raw source code and actionable engineering understanding.
 Instead of manually tracing through files, the platform clones a repository, semantically indexes its contents, and generates a multi-section report that explains what the project does, how it's built, and where it can be improved.

-The system employs a Retrieval-Augmented Generation (RAG) pipeline consisting of repository ingestion, chunking, vector embedding, similarity-based retrieval, and Large Language Model (LLM) reasoning to ground every generated section strictly in the retrieved repository context, minimizing hallucination and keeping reports evidence-based.
+To make this work, I built a Retrieval-Augmented Generation (RAG) pipeline that handles repository ingestion, sliding-window chunking, vector embedding generation, and similarity retrieval.
+This setup ensures that the LLM grounds its analysis strictly in real source-code files, keeping the generated reports evidence-based and free of hallucinations.

 ---